 Georgia Tech’s Career, Research, and Innovation Development Conference (CRIDC) is designed to equip graduate students with tools and knowledge to thrive in an ever-changing job market.

 The 2020 event will be held Feb.
 6-7 in the Student Center and will be open to master’s and Ph.D. students (both on-campus and online), and postdoctoral scholars from all disciplines at Tech.
-Pre-registration for the career panels isn't required.
+(Pre-registration for the career panels isn't required.)

 - Pre-CRIDC Workshops